Quick Government Facts

 According to the Maryland Association of Counties, regardless of the type of government, all counties are responsible for providing the same series and facilities for their citizens. *Services marked with an asterisk are required or governed under state law.

-This includes support of the state required and regulated county health department.
+- Health* This includes support of the state-required and regulated county health department.

-This includes support of the county board of library trustees that operate under state law.
+- Libraries* This includes the support of the county board of library trustees that operate under state law.